sinbad/StevesUEHelpers/doc/Menus.md

 Fairly standard hierarchical menus.

-The [Examples Project](https://github.com/sinbad/StevesUEExamples) includes a funcitoning menu you can look over to see how it's done, and/or you can follow these steps.
+The [Examples Project](https://github.com/sinbad/StevesUEExamples) includes a functioning menu you can look over to see how it's done, and/or you can follow these steps.

-## Important: Disabling default focus rendering

-Unreal makes a token effort at providing a way to render which of your controls has the keyboard / gamepad focus, but it's rubbish.
-It's a grey dotted line that looks awful.
-No-one wants that.

-The FocusableButton widget in this library provides a much nicer default focus option (using the Hovered style), and also provides you focus events you can use to do something more advanced if you want.
-So we have no need for Unreal's dotted line nonsense.

-1. Open Project Settings
-1. Find the Focus section
-1. Change Render Focus Rule to Never

-All better. 😉

 ## GameViewportClient customisations